 1. Face Wash to Remove Excess Oil

 In summer, oily skin can get more oily.
 Use a face wash suited to your skin type that can deep cleanse and remove all the dirt and grime.
 People with dry skin would need a non-foaming cleanser.
-Opt for mild, alcohol-free and fragrance-free cleansers.
+Opt for mild, alcohol-free and pH balanced cleansers.

 2. Opt For A Good Skin Care Routine

 Maintain a skin care regimen and follow it religiously.
-Choose gel-based (for oily skin) and water based (for dry skin) rather than cream-based products as the former are lighter and non-greasy.
+Choose gel-based (for dry skin) and water based (for oily skin) rather than cream-based products as the former are lighter and non-greasy.
 Cleansing, toning and moisturizing twice a day will help keep your skin clean and fresh.